harshithvh/harshithvh/README.md

 ## 💁‍♂️ About me
 - I'm a self-taught passionate Fullstack developer from India 🇮🇳
 - 🏫 Pursuing **B.Tech** in **Computer Science and Engineering** from **[Dayananda Sagar College of Engineering, Bangalore]**.
-- 🚀 Fields that interest me most include **Data Science, Machine Learning, Deep Learning, NLP, and Robotics**.
+- 🚀 Fields that interest me most include **Data Science, Machine Learning, Deep Learning, NLP**.
 - 👯 I’m looking to collaborate on AI & ML and automation related projects .
 - 💬 Ask me about Python, C and Javascript.
 - 🥅 2022 Goals: Contribute more to Open Source projects